zvonimirr/tenantee/CONTRIBUTING.md

 This saves both the maintainer's and the contributor's time.

 Pull requests that are related to adding new features should include tests.
-(Along with Swagger docs if working on the API)

 If adding any new dependencies make sure the license if compatible with GPLv3.